ruchikamuddinagiri/memory-tiles/README.md

 -   HTML
 ## Future Work

-We have plans on implementing following features in future:
+We have plans to implement following features in the future:

 -   **Timer**: Add a timer to challenge players to complete the game within a certain time limit.
 -   **Leaderboard**: Implement a leaderboard to display high scores of different players.
--   **Chat** : Implement Chat feature to communicate with other players
+-   **Chat**: Implement a Chat feature to communicate with other players
 -   **Collaboration**: Sending an invite to other players requesting to collaborate on the game.
 ## Contributing
 We welcome contributions from the Pokemon community to enhance and expand the game.
 If you have any ideas, feature requests, bug reports, or code improvements, please feel free to submit them through GitHub's issue tracker or create a pull request.
 -   Fork the repository to your GitHub account.
 -   Create a new branch for your feature or bug fix.
--   Make your changes and test them thoroughly.
+-   Could you make your changes and test them thoroughly?
 -   Submit a pull request to the main repository for review.
 ##
 Enjoy playing the Pokemon Memory Cards Game, and may your memory and Pokemon knowledge serve you well on this exciting adventure!